apache/incubator-brooklyn/docs/guide/yaml/test/test-entities.md

 - `targetId` - alternative to the `target` parameter which wraps the DSL component lookup requiring only the `id` be supplied.
 For example, `tomcat`.
 - `sensor` - sensor to evaluate.
 For example `service.isUp`.
 - `timeout` - duration to wait on assertion to return a result.
 For example `10s`, `10m`, etc
 - `assert` - assertion to perform on the specified sensor value.
+See section on assertions below.

 ### TestEffector
 The `TestEffector` entity invokes the specified effector on a target entity.